The Oil Paint filter doesn't work in Photoshop CC

 - Smooth Brush Resizing

-Select Help > GPU Compatibility from the main menu, to check if your card is supported and / or if the drivers need be updated:
+Select Help > GPU Compatibility from the main menu, to check if your card is supported and if drivers need updating:

 To find out the driver version of your GPU and update it if needed, follow these steps: